calexanderberg/scripts/README.md

 # scripts
 A collection of personal scripts I have built and use.

-Below is a small description of these scripts
+Below is a small description of these scripts:

 ### basher
 Takes a file of the users choice, copies it, makes the file executable, and moves it to the usr/locale/bin folder.